felipe-arnhold/oai-testbed/README.md

 ## 9. Testing

+With the setup running, two tools can be used to test the UE/CN communication: `ping` and `iperf`.
+To perform a these tests, the IP address of UE must be know.
+This can be achieved running `ifconfig` on the UE machine (same as DU and CN) and search for the `oai-tun1` network interface (created by OAI-UE).

 ### 9.1. ping

-To perform a ping test, the IP address of UE must be know.
-This can be achieved running `ifconfig` on the UE machine (same as DU and CN) and search for the `oai-tun1` network interface (created by OAI-UE).

 - For Uplink test, open a new terminal on UE machine and ping to CN.
 The interface `oai-tun1` must be defined.